Some Instagram videos are too good to watch just once. But if you want to download an Instagram video to watch later, you might run into some issues.

 - Clip and crop.
 Whether you’re using it in a more professional context or just keeping it for yourself, go ahead and trim out the unnecessary info.
 No one likes a video that starts with the “screen recording” pop-up and ends with your Instagram homepage.
 And trust us, they don’t want to know what your phone battery looks like or what carrier you use either.
 Once you’ve recorded your video, use your phone to trim and crop the file so the focus remains on the actual content.

 - Watch and rewatch.
 Screen recording is an imperfect method, so there are likely plenty of other things that could go wrong.
 Watch the video before, during, and after recording to make sure you’ve captured it correctly.

 Some websites allow you to download Instagram videos onto your phone without installing any extra software.

-We recommend using a site like Save Insta.
+There are plenty of sites that offer this option, but we’d recommend using one like Insload.
 Just tap the three dots in the top right corner of the Instagram video you want to save, then copy the link to the post and paste it into this site.
 Then, you should be able to isolate your video and save it to your device.

 Method 3: Using an app